Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/6 - Controllers/README.md

 Skill Description
 ----------
-The Laravel controller is the logical center of an application.
-The controller coordinates the interaction between the views, and the model in a Laravel application.
+The Fellow will be able to use controllers to coordinate the interaction between the views the model in a Laravel application.

 Outputs